 5 Top Car Insurance Companies In Alaska

 By looking at average rates for drivers in Alaska as well as considering Alaska driving statistics and guidelines, we’ve determined some of the top providers in the state.
 The table below lists what we think are five companies drivers should consider first for car insurance in Alaska.

-*You may notice that some car insurance companies are listed above those with higher star ratings.
+*Not all companies were included in our rate estimates for each state.
+You may also notice that some car insurance companies are listed above those with higher star ratings.
 This is because our star ratings take into account nationwide factors, while our ranking looks specifically at what insurance providers are best for car insurance in Alaska.